99-year-old beautician awaits birthday while still serving clients

 She rents space in a salon now.
 But she once had her own thriving business.

 She's outlived almost all of her customers.
-"People my age that I used to be buddy, buddy with, I don't have a single one.
+"People my age that I used to be buddy-buddy with, I don't have a single one.
 I was in a bridge club.
 I'm the only one in the club that's living."

 Work is part of her secret to longevity.